The aim is to annually increase productivity by five percent. Cadac Care is making this possible!

 Administration for CAD systems taking up too much time

-None of us is wasting time on the CAD systems any more, which is producing time savings.
-We don't need to schedule in any more courses or training and all issues can be left to a set training day that happens once a month.
+None of us are wasting time on the CAD systems anymore, which is producing time savings.
+We don't need to schedule in any more courses or trainings and all issues can be left to a set training day that happens once a month.